Kabelo464/Predictive-Numerical-Model-for-Diesel-Engine/README.md

 Are the final scripts used to build the predictive numerical model.

-The script 6."Numerical_Predictive_Model_FINAL" is the FINAL Predictive numerical model for the Yanmar L100N Compression-Ignition engine
+The script 6."Numerical_Predictive_Model_FINAL" is the FINAL Predictive numerical model for the Yanmar L100N diesel engine

-See the final project report document for further information on the theory used to develop the scripts mentioned above.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ***Script descriptions***